-A Children who are in pain may remain active as they can learn to tolerate their pain, but the pain can be there and be very real.
-It is important to find a way for you to work out if your child has pain.
+A Children who have pain may remain active as they can learn to tolerate their pain, but the pain can be there and be very real.
+You will become skilled at reading your child's non-verbal cues, such as frowning or grimacing.
 It is also important to know that most pain can be relieved.